Senior Counsellor - Part Time

 - Contribute to developing policies and procedures and work within the policies procedures and guidelines set down by CrossReach including human resources policies, health and safety guidelines, and child protection guidelines.

-- Participate in recruitment, selection, induction and training of a multi-disciplinary team including volunteer counsellors, supervisors, therapists, crèche and fundraising volunteers.
+- Participate in recruitment, selection, induction and training of a multi-disciplinary team including volunteer counsellors, supervisors, therapists and fundraising volunteers.
 Co-ordinate PVG Disclosure applications and act as counter-signatory.

 - Provide clinical and management supervision for staff and volunteers as appropriate and liaise with other professionals around safeguarding issues for adults and children.

-- To assist in developing expertise and links within the field of infant mental health.
+- To assist in developing expertise and links within local area networks.

-- Contribute to the development and delivery of training and personal growth opportunities for volunteers within the Centre.
+- Contribute to the development & delivery of training and personal growth opportunities for volunteers within the centre.

-- Assist the service manager to promote fundraising, publicity, social media and training and education in the area of perinatal mental health.
+- Assist the service manager to promote fundraising, publicity, social media and training and education i

 - Together with the service manager, monitor standards required to maintain COSCA Service Recognition and work within the ethical framework laid down by COSCA and BACP/BAAT.